cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

   total: "0"
 ```

-this account does not have any balance, in fact it is not in the blockchain yet.
+This account does not have a balance.
+In fact, it is not in the blockchain yet.
 We need to send a transaction to change this new accounts balance:

 ```bash
 $./simd tx bank send $(./simd keys show b9lab -a) $(./simd keys show student -a) 10stake --chain-id test-chain-rT4wZY